Chak 147/148 NB: Overview

 It is a Union Council No. 121 of the neighboring villages.
 It is surrounded by a canal, Rajbah Naurang.
-The primary source of income in this village is agriculture but most of the people of the village have jobs in Public as well as in Private Sector.
+The primary source of income in this village is agriculture but most of the people of the village have jobs in the public and private sectors.

 History

 This village came to existence in early 19th century.
 Before then, all of the area from Shahnikdar to Shaheenabad consists of bushes and other plants.
 It looked like pasture so people living in Sargodha and its neighboring villages went there to graze animals and they returned after weeks.
 Ancestors told that the place where the village is situated was a plain ground among those bushes and irregular topography of the land so this place was suitable to live so at night, they encamped there.
 But they had to face a big trouble there was no source of fresh water so they used to bring water with them but later on, they found a low-lying area on the south west of the today's village that had the capability of collecting rainwater so they brought their animals to this pond to drink water and initially they built temporary mud buildings to protect animals and themselves from harsh weather conditions like storms, rains and sun etc. Afterward some people permanently settled at that place and it is said that a person named Lakho (لکھو) lived here and name of the village Lakhowana (لکھوآنہ) made from his name.
-In this way the village came to existence and after the partition of British India, this village was properly registered.
+In this way the village came to existence and after the partition of British India, this village was properl.Last time National assembly no 91 but changed into NA 85.